 The BIOL 3000 Collab Course site is an important resource that you will use.
 The Resources section will contain pptx files of slides to be presented in class.
 These will be available for downloading at least two days before we cover the material in class.
 Note: The information on some slides I show in class may differ from those posted on collab so plan to take notes!
 Specific reading assignments from MCB8E chapters, supplementary reading material from review articles and primary research papers, and learning objectives (the "big questions") for each unit of the course will also be posted with the slides.
-You will be notified by email when new materials have been posted.
+You will receive an email notice when new materialsm homework assignments, exam scores and answer keys have been posted.
 The Collab site also contains the movie files shown in class and links to interesting websites.